-If you wish to request information or have a query about a request please contact Derbyshire Constabulary using the addresses provided at the bottom of this page.
+If you wish to request information or have a query about a request please contact Derbyshire Constabulary using the contact details provided at the bottom of this page.

 Legislation – disclosure of information

-The Freedom of Information Act 2000 and the Data Protection Act 1998 have a number of exemptions which must be considered before publication or disclosure.
+The Freedom of Information Act 2000 and the Data Protection Act 2018 have a number of exemptions which must be considered before publication or disclosure.
 However, information will not be withheld simply because it falls into a relevant exemption.
-The impact of disclosure will be assessed in relation to the requested information and make a decision on a case-by-case basis (except where it has been decided that information of that type should be published proactively).
+The impact of disclosure will be assessed in relation to the requested information and a decision will be made on a case-by-case basis (except where it has been decided that information of that type should be published proactively).

-Section 55 of the Data Protection Act 1998 makes it an offence for the Chief Officer or member of his staff to knowingly or recklessly disclose information that has been obtained or provided for the purposes of the Act without lawful authority.
+Part 6, Section 170 of the Data Protection Act 2018 makes it an offence for the Chief Officer or member of his staff to knowingly or recklessly obtain or disclose personal data without lawful authority.

 The following factors will be taken into account when considering whether information should be disclosed: